In Permalink Manager settings you can select how the default permalinks should be generated for new posts and terms.

-Use native slugs
+Use WordPress slugs (default mode)

 The native slugs are used by WordPress in posts’ and terms’ original permalinks.
 They are generated after the post or term is published.
 Please note that the slug remains unchanged even if you change the post/term title.